nobioma1/track-opp/client/README.md

 # Keep Track - TrackOpp

-This is a lient web application, user can sign in and keep track of job applications and its state.
+This is a client web application, user can sign in and keep track of job applications and its state.

 ## Getting Started